Loading article

 Red flags

 You do not need to prove the whole case before asking the relevant body for guidance.
-Provide facts, screenshots, dates, names, URLs, receipts, documents, and messages.
+Provide the facts you have and avoid editing screenshots or documents.

 Before relying on an online doctor service, ask:

-If several answers are unclear, pause before submitting health information or using the document.
+If several answers are unclear, pause before submitting health information or relying on the document.

 Yes.
-Ahpra's public Register of Practitioners is free to use and lists registered health practitioners in Australia, including medical practitioners.
-Search using the practitioner's registered name or registration number and check the profession, registration status, type, and any published conditions or undertakings.
+Ahpra's public Register of practitioners is free to use and lists registered health practitioners in Australia, including medical practitioners.
+Search by registered name or registration number, then check the profession, registration type, status, and any published conditions or undertakings.

-Some services allocate a clinician after intake, but the service should still explain who provides care, what profession they belong to, how clinical review works, and how you can identify the practitioner after the consultation.
-If no identifiable registered practitioner is ever disclosed, treat that as a red flag.
+Some services allocate a clinician after intake, but the service should still explain who provides care, what profession reviews requests, how clinical review works, and how you can identify the practitioner after the consultation.
+If no identifiable registered practitioner is ever disclosed, treat that as a verification gap.

 The Medical Board of Australia expects telehealth care to be safe and, as far as possible, meet the same standards as in-person care.
-Telehealth is not suitable for every problem and should escalate when examination or urgent care is needed.
+Telehealth is not suitable for every problem and should redirect care when remote assessment is not enough.

 Concerns about a registered practitioner can be raised with Ahpra or the relevant National Board.
-Misleading business conduct may be reported to the ACCC.
-Medicine or therapeutic-goods concerns may involve the TGA.
-State and territory health complaints bodies may also handle complaints about health services.
+State and territory health complaints organisations may handle service complaints.
+Scam concerns can be reported to Scamwatch, and therapeutic-goods advertising concerns can be reported to the TGA.

 InstantMed Medical Team